drupol/not-a-number.io/_posts/drupal/2018-07-15-how-did-i-fall-into-drupal.md

 ---
 layout: post
 category : random
-title: "How I fall into Drupal"
+title: "How did I fall into Drupal"
 subtitle: How it all began
 tags : [drupal, personal, career]
 schema: BlogPosting
 image:
 image_copyrights: ''
+redirect_from:
+  - /2018/how-i-fall-into-drupal
 ---

 {% include JB/setup %}

 I started to use Drupal ~13 years ago.
 It was the end of life of version 4.5 at the time.